15 Most Breathtaking Islands In Sri Lanka You Must Discover During Your Trip

 Photo: Vakeezan / Wikimedia Commons / Image For Representation Only

 Karaitivu is best known for Casuarina Beach, one of the most picturesque beaches in the Jaffna District.
 The beach’s calm, shallow waters and fine white sands make it a favourite among locals and visitors alike.
 Unlike many tourist-packed coastal spots, Karaitivu retains a relaxed atmosphere.
-Whether you’re swimming, sunbathing, or enjoying a picnic under the shady trees, Karaitivu delivers that perfect tropical escape.
+Whether you’re swimming, sunbathing, or enjoying a picnic under the shady trees, Karaitivu delivers that perfect tropical escape with various things to do in Sri Lanka.

 Best Time To Visit: December – April